hikeventures/hikeventures.github.io/_posts/2013-02-06-gear-review-black-diamond-ultra-distance-z-pole.markdown

 ---
+title: Black Diamond Ultra Distance Z-Pole Review
+description: Our review about the Black Diamond Ultra Distance Z-Poles
+date: 2013-02-06 07:30:00
+category: reviews
+tags:
+  - reviews
+  - poles
 layout: post
-title: Black Diamond Ultra Distance Z-Pole
-date: 2013-02-06 07:30:00 +0300
-published: true
-description: Black Diamond Ultra Distance Z-Pole Review
-category: reviews
-tags: [reviews, poles]
 ---
 If you are looking for really light hiking poles then you should give the Black Diamond Ultra Distance Z-Poles a try.
 They are super portable and light for the summer.
 Unfortuantely, they are not that suitable for winter activities as you can not attach snow baskets on them.